protobufjs/protobuf.js/README.md

 | `protobufjs/light.js`   | Reflection         | You load JSON bundles or build schemas programmatically
 | `protobufjs/minimal.js` | Static runtime     | You only use generated static code

-Reflection builds generate specialized code at runtime.
-The CLI can emit the same optimized code ahead of time for the minimal runtime.
 The full build includes the light build, and the light build includes the minimal runtime.

 ### Browser builds